josephsamela/josephsamela.github.io/projects/index.md

 ---

 ## [Note](https://josephsamela.github.io/note/)
-A Simple & Fast note taking utility for the command line.
+I'm a simple man.
+When I get thoughts, I write them down.
+I don't open another tab, enter incognito mode, log into my personal account then create a new note that get's synced throughout all time and space.
+Hell, I don't even leave the terminal.
+I just type `note` and start writing. `note` is a Simple & Fast note taking utility for the command line.
+Use the lightning-quick cli text editor you love and let `note` organize all your notes in the background. .

 ---